penguinland/bridge_practice/README.md

     other two packages being installed).
   - On a Mac, do this with `brew install haskell-stack`
 - Dealer, a domain-specific language to generate bridge hands
-  - On Ubuntu, run `sudo apt-get install dealer` (WARNING: the Debian release of `dealer` has a very inefficient way of setting suit lengths exactly.
-If you want a more performant version which doesn't time out on the rarer situations, install the version from source code below).
-  - Admittedly, this is increasingly hard to find in a ready-to-install way.
-A copy of the source code (modified to be more performant!) is at https://github.com/penguinland/dealer, and once you've made a git clone of that, running `make` should compile it (you'll need `make`, GCC, flex, and yacc installed).
-Then, copy the binary (`dealer`) to somewhere in your shell path.
+  - Get a copy from https://github.com/penguinland/dealer/releases/latest and put the `dealer` binary in your `$PATH` somewhere.
+(Note: on Ubuntu you can run `sudo apt-get install dealer`, but this provides an older version which might be much less performant in situations with very specific auctions, like RKCB.)
+(The source code is also available at https://github.com/penguinland/dealer if you want to compile it yourself: you'll need GCC, make, yacc, and flex.)
 - XeLaTeX (only used when generating PDFs, not the webserver)
   - On Ubuntu, run `sudo apt-get install texlive-xetex texlive-fonts-extra`
   - On a Mac, run `brew cask install mactex`